IT band exercise questions will help you find the best way to ease pain and strengthen your hips, thighs, and knees.

 Dr. C for example says ‘You cannot stretch a tendon, only strain it by attempting to stretch it’

-Yes, if you take the IT band in a cadaver and out of its normal living environment, it does not have much elasticity or a change in length.
+If you take the IT band in a cadaver and out of its typical living environment, it does not have much elasticity or a change in length.

 I hope that helps, David.